CooperUnion/selfdrive/docs/safety.md

 - Wait until clear before jacking or releasing jack
 - Announce "ALL CLEAR, JACKING (FRONT OR BACK)"
 - Announce "ALL CLEAR, LOWERING" when releasing the jack
+- NO ONE allowed under car when it is on jacks (no exceptions)

 *When going under a car:*